ballerina-platform/ballerina-dev-website/learn/user-guide/structuring-ballerina-code/structuring-ballerina-code.md

 3. Navigate to the created `helloworld` package directory.

 4. Execute the command below to build an executable of this file.
-You view the output below.

     ```bash
     bal build